Space and Human Survival: My Views on the Importance of Colonizing Space

 extraterrestrial materials from the moon and asteroids.
 It does not include material focused

 primarily on the implementation of these goals, on exploration, or on space science.

 Space and Subject Classification by Michael Huang, a long-overdue

 explanation of why it's important to classify space as a region instead of

 putting everything about it under "science" or "technology."

 Space Settlement: The Journey Inward, a paper by Steven Wolfe

-presented at the 2004 National Space Society conference, dealing with space
+presented at the 2004 National Space Society conference, dealing with space and the evolutionary

 Ad Astra article with the same title should be read by everyone who